Report: Suspect in Fatal Shooting of Conservative Activist Killed by Police

 Officers from the U.S. Marshals Service and Thurston County Sheriff’s Office were involved in serving the arrest warrant, according to an emergency dispatcher.Thurston County Sheriff John Snaza confirmed to The Olympian newspaper that U.S. marshals shot a man on a street in Tanglewilde, a town of about 6,000 near Olympia.
 The newspaper reported that a neighbor said he saw two SUVs pull up and then heard 30 to 40 shots.

-A subsequent claim reported by the Associated Press, statesthat Reinoehl pulled a gun on the officers.
+A subsequent claim reported by the Associated Press states that Reinoehl pulled a gun on the officers.

 AP: pic.twitter.com/0FkoRKKKgX